skx/overseer/README.md

      $TARGET must run $SERVICE [with $OPTION_NAME $VALUE] ..

-You can see what the available tests look like in [the sample test-file](input.txt), and each of the available protocol-handlers are self-documenting which means you can view example usage via:
+You can see what the available tests look like in [the sample test-file](input.txt), and each of the included protocol-handlers are self-documenting which means you can view example usage via:

      ~$ overseer examples [pattern]

-All of the protocol-tests transparently support testing IPv4 and IPv6 targets, although you may globally disable either address family if you prefer.
+All protocol-tests transparently support testing IPv4 and IPv6 targets, although you may globally disable either address family if you prefer.